Putin Preparing To Nuke China If It Invades Siberia

 In a written response on Thursday, China’s embassy in Washington, D.C., declined to comment on what it called “unverified information.”

 “As a principle, China is firmly committed to a defensive nuclear strategy and has always kept our nuclear capabilities at the minimum level required by national security.
-We have no intention to get involved in any nuclear race with any country.
+We have no intention to get involved in any nuclear arms race with any country.
 China has a unique nuclear policy among nuclear weapon states and has maintained a high level of stability, consistency, and predictability,” the embassy told Newsweek.

 To understand how the Vladimir Putin might see one of these China scenarios play out, the Financial Times noted:

-“In one war game scenario, China pays fake protesters to clash with in Russia's Far East, then sends saboteurs to covertly attack Russian security infrastructure.
+“In one war game scenario, China pays fake protesters to clash with police in Russia’s Far East, then sends saboteurs to covertly attack Russian security infrastructure.
 Once tensions reach a boiling point, China increases defense production and ominously deploys army units at the border as it accuses Russia of ‘genocide.'”

 Other scenarios involve growing presence of Chinese nationals working and living in Russian Siberia as a prelude to war, as well using Kazakhstan as a jump off point to attack western Siberia.